josmar-crwdstffng/angular/aio/content/guide/upgrade.md

 <code-example header="app/phone-detail/phone-detail.component.ts" path="upgrade-phonecat-2-hybrid/app/phone-detail/phone-detail.component.ajs.ts"></code-example>

 Now there are two AngularJS components using an Angular service!
-The components don't need to be aware of this, though the fact that the service returns observables and not promises is a bit of a giveaway.
+The components do not need to be aware of this, though the fact that the service returns observables and not promises is a bit of a giveaway.
-In any case, what you've achieved is a migration of a service to Angular without having to yet migrate the components that use it.
+In any case, what you have achieved is a migration of a service to Angular without having to yet migrate the components that use it.

 <div class="alert is-helpful">